bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     ```text
     blzcli q account $(blzcli keys show vuser -a) | jq ".value.coins"
     ```

+    If you get an error looking up your vuser account, where it does not appear to exist, it likely means your node is still catching up.
+Your local copy of the blockchain won't know about the existence of your account till the block that the tokens were sent to you on, gets synced to you locally.

     At this point, the new "vuser" account will also have the BNT tokens you funded to it.
 We now need to add this node as a validator for the TestNet, as follows: